mendix/docs/content/en/docs/appstore/modules/forgot-password.md

 ---

 ## 1 Introduction
 The [Forgot Password](https://marketplace.mendix.com/link/component/1296/) module enables the users to sign up and also to reset their password.
 It works with the local accounts which are managed within your Mendix App.
-These accounts are the best choice when you do not want to use a Single Sign-On (SSO) solution to integrate with your existing Identity and Access Management (IAM) infrastructure.
+These accounts are the best choice when you do not want to use a single sign-on (SSO) solution to integrate with your existing identity and access management (IAM) infrastructure.

 This module allows the end-user to enter their email address, and an email will be sent with a confirmation link.
-The end-user then opens the link and gets the option to reset their password in both scenarios (Sign up and Forgot password).
-In the sign up case, the end-user will also be asked to provide their name.
-For version 5.3.0 and above of the module , you can specify different templates to be sent, depending on the language in which the end-user is seeing the app.
+The end-user then opens the link and gets the option to reset their password in both scenarios (sign up and forgot password).
+In the sign up case, the end-user is also  asked to provide their name.
+For version 5.3.0 and above of the module, you can specify different templates to be sent, depending on the language in which the end-user is seeing the app.

 {{% alert color="info" %}}
 Versions of the Forgot Password module below 4.1.0 (for Mendix 8) and 5.1.0 (for Mendix 9 and above) have a dependency on the deprecated [Email Module with Templates](https://marketplace.mendix.com/link/component/259/) module.
-We recommend that you upgrade to a later version using the instructions in [Migrate from Email Module with Templates to Email Connector](#migrate-email) section, below.
+Mendix recommends upgrading to the later version using the instructions in [Migrate from Email Module with Templates to Email Connector](#migrate-email) section below.

 There is no alternative version for use with Mendix 7.
 {{% /alert %}}